mcrmonkey/linux-rootkit-expunger/README.md

 Please note:
 ============

-This was forked from pschlump/linux-rootkit-expunger I've not done anything with this for a while.
+This was forked from pschlump/linux-rootkit-expunger and is no longer being maintained

+--

 linux-rootkit-expunger
 ======================

 Linux Rootkit Expunger looks for and can remove a recently found Linux rootkit.